Webbanner

 Case study

-Partly thanks to the COVID-19 crisis, cybersecurity as a topic is alive among the highest ranks of AZ (General Hospital) Jan Portaels.
-However, during a baseline measurement it became clear that the hospital staff could still use some help.
-Phished helps the organisation navigate through its cybersecurity roadmap.
+Partly due to the COVID-19 crisis, cybersecurity has become a key topic at the highest levels of AZ Jan Portaels.
+Yet, a baseline assessment revealed that hospital staff still needed support in this area.
+That’s where Phished comes in—helping the organization confidently move forward on its cybersecurity roadmap.

 Fact sheet